-Instructors design and implement this class.
-They lecture and create the labs, assignments, and exams.
-They are here to teach from life.
+Instructors design and implement this class, lead lectures, create the labs, assignments, and exams.
+The instructors are here to teach from life.

-TAs teach labs, supervise the grading of homework sets, hold office hours, and occasionally substitute in lectures.
+TAs teach labs, oversee the grading of homework sets, help grade the exams, and hold office hours.
 In general, they are apprentice teachers and are here to learn how to run a course.

 Use CCIS email (@ccs.neu.edu) to reach any of the course staff; usernames are given above.